frederic-perez/AmE-dictionary/data/dictionary.md

 __dustpan__ _n_ :two::hammer: :es: recogedor
 __dustup__ _n_ An angry dispute. _Syn_ quarrel, run-in, wrangle, row, words _The teacher put a stop to the boys’ dustup before it could come to blows._
 __dusty__ _A dusty brand._
-__duty__ _Characteristic Roman inventions were concrete for building and the import duty, the last having originated as a piece of emergency taxation during the Second Punic War._
+__duty__ _n_ :two::hammer: _Characteristic Roman inventions were concrete for building and the import duty, the last having originated as a piece of emergency taxation during the Second Punic War._
 __dwadle__ _v_ __1__ Walk slowly, lag behind. __2__ To spend time idly.
 __dwell__ _v_ :two::hammer:
 __dwelling__ _n_